uncomputable/bitcoin-nix-tools/README.md

 # Bitcoin Nix Tools

-"The only reason why I am not a Core developer yet is because the setup is so hard."
+"The only reason why I'm not a Core developer yet is because the setup is too hard."

 Nix derivations to locally build and test Bitcoin Core and Elements Core.